pymeasure/pymeasure/docs/tutorial/procedure.rst

 1) Import the necessary packages
 2) Set the input parameters to define the measurement
+3) Set source_current and measure_voltage parameters
-3) Connect to the Keithley 2400
+4) Connect to the Keithley 2400
-4) Set up the instrument for the IV characteristic
+5) Set up the instrument for the IV characteristic
-5) Allocate arrays to store the resulting measurements
+6) Allocate arrays to store the resulting measurements
-6) Loop through the current points, measure the voltage, and record
+7) Loop through the current points, measure the voltage, and record
-7) Save the final data to a CSV file
+8) Save the final data to a CSV file
-8) Shutdown the instrument
+9) Shutdown the instrument

 These steps are expressed in code as follows. ::